 - Center of Buoyancy is the center of gravity for the volume of water which a hull displaces

-When the hull is upright the center of gravity and center of buoyancy is on the same vertical line.
+When the hull is upright the center of gravity and center of buoyancy are on the same vertical line, and the hull is

-For most hulls the center of buoyancy is below the center of gravity and the hull is said to be metastable.
+For most hulls the center of buoyancy is below the center of gravity and the hull is said to be meta-stable.

 - righting torque

-If the hull is tilted to much the center of buoyancy moves to a position where the buoyancy and gravitation force starts to create a moment that will
+If the hull is tilted to much the center of buoyancy will move to a position where the buoyancy and gravitation force starts to create a moment that work in the same direction and the hull will